erebelo/spring-mongodb-demo/README.md

 - Spring Boot 3.3.4
 - Apache Maven 3.8.6

+## References

+- This project utilizes the [spring-common-parent](https://github.com/erebelo/spring-common-parent) to manage the Spring Boot version and provide common configurations for plugins and formatting
+- Git hooks are set up for code formatting using [Git Hooks Setup](https://github.com/erebelo/spring-mongodb-demo/tree/main/git-hooks)

 ## Run App

 - Set the following environment variables if running the project for a spring profile other than 'local': 'DB_HOST', 'DB_PORT', 'DB_NAME', 'DB_USERNAME', and 'DB_PASSWORD'